Appendicitis is a condition in which your appendix gets inflamed. The appendix is a small pouch attached to the large intestine.

 The symptoms of appendicitis can vary.
-It can be hard to diagnose appendicitis in young children, the elderly, and women of childbearing age.
+It can be hard to detect appendicitis in young children, older people, and women of childbearing age.

-The first symptom is often pain around the belly button.
+The first symptom is often pain around the belly button or mid upper abdomen.
 Pain may be minor at first, but becomes more sharp and severe.
-You may also have a loss of appetite, nausea, vomiting, and a low fever.
+You may also have a loss of appetite, nausea, vomiting, and a low-grade fever.

 Your pain may be worse when you walk, cough, or make sudden movements.
 Later symptoms include: